In this guide, we outline whether paper might be more sustainable than plastic, and vice versa.

 1. Sourcing Of Material

-Plastic tends to come from non renewable feedstock in petrochemicals like crude oil and natural gas.
+Plastic tends to come from non renewable feedstock in petrochemicals like petroleum and natural gas

-The manufacturing/production of paper products tends to be far less environmentally friendly than plastic across several environmental indicators.
+The manufacturing and production of paper products might be far less environmentally friendly than plastic across several environmental indicators

 Plastic is lighter and also tends to have less of a carbon footprint at this stage